 While the present study provides increasing evidence that JOL reactivity reflects processing of semantic relations, it is important to note that this account is not mutually exclusive with cue-strengthening.
 For example, when participants study pairs which contain obvious relatedness cues which are diagnostic of later recall, cue-strengthening may take precedence, as the presence of salient relatedness cues is a strong marker of later memory and strongly affects the magnitude of particpants’ JOLs (Koriat, 1997).
 However, relational encoding processes likely also contribute to reactivity within this context, as the additional relational encoding afforded by JOLs strengthens these pre-existing relations.
 Consistent with this account, Rivers, Dunlosky, Janes, Witherby, and Tauber (2023) recently explored whether JOLs were reactive when participants learned category-cue pairs which contain a strong semantic relation between cue and target (e.g., a type of entertainer – clown) and letter-cue pairs in which strong semantic relations are absent (e.g., cl – clown; see Bieman-Copland & Charness, 1994).
 Overall, JOLs improved memory for category pairs but were non-reactive on letter pairs when cued-recall testing was used.
 Considered alongside the present study, there is growing evidence that semantic associations are a requisite for reactivity on cue-target pairs and that JOLs primarily strengthen these relational cues.
-As such, JOL reactivity likely reflects a combination of cue-strengthening and relational encoding processes, such that relational processing is emphasized whenever semantic associations are present.
+JOL reactivity likely reflects a combination of cue-strengthening and relational encoding processes, such that relational processing is emphasized whenever semantic associations are present.

 To further explore the relational nature of JOL reactivity, future studies should also assess whether reactivity extends to other associative tasks beyond cued-recall of pairs.
 For example, if JOL reactivity on cue-target word pairs reflects JOLs strengthening pre-existing cue-target associations, JOLs would also be expected to facilitate repetition priming of related but not unrelated word pairs.
 Moreover, assessing reactivity on mediated cue-target pairs within this context would provide greater confidence in whether JOL reactivity reflects spreading activation.
 Finally, JOLs may be beneficial in applied settings, such as when individuals are required to understand the links between ideas rather than recalling specific facts.
 Ultimately, more work is needed to fully explore how JOLs facilitate encoding of semantic relations while also disentangling the specific contributions of relational encoding and cue-strengthening.